branaway/Japid/readme.txt

 * Version History:

+2011/10/1: V0.8.9.8
+	1. compatibility fix: the LocalVariableNamesEnhancer has been named to LVEnhancer in the latest head in Git(Since when?).
+Removed reference to it.
+	2. enhancement: added ReverseRouteException to display useful information about reverse lookup failure.
+Still not showing the original japid view template thou.
 2011/8/26: V0.8.9.7
 	1. enhancement: when used to reverse to a static, @@{} now takes string without wrapping in quotation marks if the path starts with /.
 2011/8/26: V0.8.9.6